greg-raven/Impeachment-Chronicles/_posts/2023-05-17-systemic-fbi-corruption.md

 - Joy Pullman
 ---

-- The Durham report contains more evidence that high-level federal intelligence officials see it as routine to put powerful Democrats above the law.
+- The [Durham Report]({% post_url 2023-05-12-durham-report %}) contains more evidence that high-level federal intelligence officials see it as routine to put powerful Democrats above the law.

 Former FBI General Counsel Andrew Weissmann and others lied to the nation about the special counsel report released Monday that deeply documents years of systemic FBI corruption in favor of the Democratic Party.
 That report reveals and adds detail to multiple instances in which FBI employees used high-level intelligence and law-enforcement positions to promote misinformation that affected at least two presidential elections, always on behalf of Democrats.